hyejin-seok/post-it-blog-app/README.md

 ## Description

 This application allows users to create, read, update, and delete (CRUD) short post-it style notes and image posts.
 Users can also bookmark their favorite posts and images. <br/><br/>
 The app is built with Next.js and TypeScript, styled with Tailwind CSS, and uses Cloudinary for image storage.
-Next Auth is used to ensure secure user authentication, while React Dropzone provides a user-friendly drag-and-drop interface for image uploads. <br /><br />
+Next Auth is used to ensure secure user authentication, while React Dropzone provides a user-friendly drag-and-drop interface for image uploads.
+PostgreSQL is used as the primary database for efficient data management.<br /><br />
 < Test Account > <br />
 Username: testuser <br />
 Password: password